How the CuCu score works

 Stronger concerns weigh more

-Ingredients with high-level documented concerns reduce the score the most; moderate and limited-evidence concerns reduce it less.
-Ingredients prohibited by regulators can bring a score to zero.
+Ingredients with strong documented concerns reduce the score the most.
+Moderate and limited-evidence concerns have a smaller impact.
+If a regulator has prohibited an ingredient, the score can drop to zero.

 Repeats count less

-If several ingredients share the same kind of concern, each additional one counts a bit less — so the score reflects the overall picture instead of punishing one theme repeatedly.
+When several ingredients share the same type of concern, each extra one counts a little less.
+This keeps the score balanced and focused on the overall picture.

 Conservative by design

-When evidence is uncertain, CuCu leans toward caution and shows a data-quality indicator, so you always know how complete the evidence behind a score is.
+When evidence is uncertain, CuCu leans toward caution.
+A data-quality indicator lets you see how complete the evidence behind each score is.

 Types of ingredient flags